TV vs projector: Which is best?

 - Light: This is the major drawback with projectors.
 Unless you have the curtains closed or shades firmly down, a projector’s performance will be affected by any ambient light that comes into the room.
 Even in a darkened room, the screen image can still be interrupted by anyone walking in front of the beam.

-- Lamps: Projectors have the extra cost of periodically having to replace their lamps, probably once a year (see 'Other things to consider' for more on that).
+- Lamps: Projectors have the extra cost of periodically having to replace their lamps, probably once a year (see below for more on that).

-- Sound: Some projectors have built-in speakers, some don't, but realistically with a screen that big you will want to invest in a good home cinema audio set up to do it justice.
+- Sound: Some projectors have built-in speakers, but realistically with a screen that big you will want to invest in a good home cinema audio set up to do it justice.

 "Projectors enable you to watch TV and films on an over 100-inch screen at home, and you won't need to win the lottery to buy one."